Cristoffer85/BlazorChatBot/README.md

 Project is only still local, so:
 1. download or copy this repository from github
-2. make sure  you have .NET9 installed, and also dotenv to create your own .env file in root where you switch your own values instead of <randomvalue>
+2. make sure  you have .NET9 installed, and also dotenv to create your own .env file in root where you switch your own values instead of <.your-randomvalue.>

     EMBER_API_KEY=<your-APIkey from https://ember-energy.org/data/api/ here>
     OPENAI_API_KEY=<your-APIkey from https://platform.openai.com/api-keys here>
     DB_CONNECTION_STRING=<your-DB-connection for Microsoft SQL Server Management Studio/MSSQL>

 3. use IDE of choice, stand in root in terminal and 'dotnet watch run --project Server' (watch = optional but if youd like the hot reload that React offers etc)

 ## Usage